- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 After the fall of the Soviet Union in 1991, the village became a part of independent Ukraine.
 Since 1999 Lubnya lies inside Uzhanian National Park.

 Today Lubnya is a small village, belonging to Velykyi Bereznyi Raion [Великоберезнянський район].
 According to the Ukrainian census, the settlement counts 212 inhabitants only, whereas yet in 1979 was 562 (Федака, 2014).
 Almost all are Ukrainians and about half of them are on retirement.
 There is a small primary school in the village with 5 pupils only.
 Lots of people left this area i.e to Uzhhorod, seeking better prospects of life.
 For those, who stay here, life is tough.
-The money for some people pension are enough for about 2 weeks only.
-Then they have to take goods for a debt, trying to pay it back in following month.
-However some people cannot agree, that this village is not perspective.
+The money for some people’s pension is enough for about 2 weeks only.
+Then they have to take goods for a debt, trying to pay it back in the following month.
+However, some people cannot agree, that this village is not a perspective.
 The pivot perspective factor lies 2 km above, which is Poland – Ukraine border, that waits to be opened permanently.
 They realize, that the major perspective for this place is tourism.
-According to them a lot of Polish tourists is reported year by year.
+According to them a lot of Polish tourists are reported year by year.

-Walking down the main Lubnya street on 1st of May we could see a big exhilaration.
-Some tourists and cyclist were passing by the old wooden houses, from which people were watching like ghosts.
+Walking down the main Lubnya street on the 1st of May we could see a big exhilaration.
+Some tourists and cyclists were passing by the old wooden houses, from which people were watching like ghosts.

 I can say without hesitation, that this village is a museum itself.
-Some sources call Lubnya as a village-museum, because of vast majority of original old Ruthenian houses and farmsteads.
+Some sources call Lubnya as the village-museum, because of the vast majority of original old Ruthenian houses and farmsteads.

-Before I start to show some beautiful houses – landmarks, I would like to mention about a small, wooden orthodox church (tserkva) [церква присвячена пророку Іллі], which stands on a former church, built in 1890 and burnt down in 1991.
+Before I start to show some beautiful houses – landmarks, I would like to mention about a small, wooden orthodox church (tserkva) [церква присвячена пророку Іллі], which stands on a former church, built-in 1890 and burnt down in 1991.
 We were lucky to get inside this beautiful place, because a while ago a tail of some escorted tour was seen a front of us.
 Probably there was a trip from Przemyśl branch of polish Society of Country Lovers [PTTK Przemyśl], who was making one day trip to Czeremcha Mountain, an opposite one to our destination – Plishka [Плишка].
-Anyway we were fortunate to witness a magic climate of this cosy, saint place (Pic.
+Anyway, we were fortunate to witness a magic climate of this cozy, saint place (Pic.
 17, 18).